martinescardo/TypeTopology/README.md

-An [html rendering of the Agda code](http://www.cs.bham.ac.uk/~mhe/TypeTopology/index.html) is hosted at Martin Escardo's institutional web page.
+An [html rendering of the Agda code](http://www.cs.bham.ac.uk/~mhe/TypeTopology/index.html) is hosted at [Martin Escardo](https://www.cs.bham.ac.uk/~mhe/index.html)'s institutional web page.

 ## How to cite

-You can use the following BibTeX citation to cite `TypeTopology`:
+You can use the following BibTeX entry to cite `TypeTopology`:

 ```bibtex
 @misc{type-topology,